 In the context of websites and applications, the client refers to a web browser (like Chrome or Firefox) running on the user’s local machine.
 The server is, well, the server, obviously.
 Or to be more accurate, it’s the web server software (e.g. Apache or NGINX) that runs on server hardware.

-‘Dynamic’ web content is anything that isn’t just a static page, i.e. any content that displays in different ways for different users at different times.
-From simple clocks and drop-down menus to complex interactive forms – it can all be considered dynamic.
+‘Dynamic’ web content is anything that isn’t just a static page, i.e. any content that displays in different ways for different users at different times; from simple clocks and drop-down menus to complex interactive forms.

 While static content can be generated by a single HTML document, created once and never updated, dynamic sites rely on scripting to serve up a new experience every time.

 But the question is, where does the scripting happen?
 While the client and the server are both capable of running different types of scripting to generate dynamic content, the implementation is very different on each side.

 There are a wide range of client-side frameworks available, including React.js (from Facebook) and Angular (from Google).
 Some frameworks combine client-side and server-side scripting, like Vue.js and Laravel.
 These work well together and can make the creation of a complete application far less painful, with lots of helpful tutorials available.

 Once a page is loaded, client-side scripting doesn’t require any additional help from the server – all the work is done by your browser on its own.
 Client-side scripting can respond to user input to display different content based on specific actions, but all the actual data has to be provided by the server beforehand.